 The following indicators tell you how calm or explosive a market is, which is crucial for risk management.

-Bollinger Bands are a widely used volatility indicator composed of three lines plotted directly on the price chart:
+Developed by John Bollinger in the 1980s, Bollinger Bands are mathematically designed to encompass 95% of price action within two standard deviations.
+These bands are a widely used volatility indicator composed of three lines plotted directly on the price chart:

 - A middle band, which is typically a Simple Moving Average (SMA).